rabbitmq/ra/docs/internals/INTERNALS.md

 ### Dynamically Joining Nodes

-With this appraoch there has to be a "preconfigired" or "seed" nodes that other nodes will join.
+With this approach there has to be a "preconfigured" or "seed" nodes that other nodes will join.
 Nodes that join the seed later **will discard all their state** before joining.

 Ra API supports two options: the joining node can either have existing state